har-singh/blog/_posts/2020-04-03-red-hat-training-for-linux-basics.md

 date: 2020-04-03 12:57
 author: learninghar
 comments: true
-categories: [basics, learning, linux, red hat, Uncategorized]
+categories: [basics, learning, linux, red hat]
 ---
 <!-- wp:paragraph -->
 <p>I've just learned that the usr directory on Linux/UNIX systems stands for UNIX System Resouces.
 I always assuments that the usr was an abbreviation for user.
 So another lesson is (or a refresher) is that never assume.</p>